-A quantum blockchain could transform existing blockchain technology by significantly mitigating the substantial electricity demands of classical proof of work (PoW) mining.
-Electricity costs are estimated to comprise 90\% to 95\% of Bitcoin’s total mining expenses \cite{BitcoinEnergyRatio}.
+A quantum blockchain could transform existing blockchain technology by significantly mitigating the substantial electricity demands of classical proof-of-work (PoW) mining.
 In our PoQ approach, energy consumption amounts to a small fraction of quantum computation cost (which is the dominant cost in the PoQ approach).
 For example, energy expenses account for just 0.1\% of the total computation cost on D-Wave quantum computers~\cite{powerconsumptionpaper}.
 Replacing classical PoW with quantum PoQ could therefore reduce energy costs by a factor of 1,000.
 This ratio may shift as quantum computation becomes more cost-efficient over time, but substantial energy savings are expected to persist.
 Transition to PoQ would also relocate mining from regions with low electricity costs to countries with advanced quantum computing infrastructure.
-Beyond demonstrating the first practical use of quantum supremacy in a critical domain, this work proves the feasibility of quantum computing in real-world tasks and suggests broader high-impact applications with today’s technology.
+Quantum computation has the potential to undermine the security of some proof-of-work blockchains, unstructured database search (Grover's algorithm) being the best-known example~\cite{10.1145/237814.237866}.
+Unitary evolution in the beyond-classical regime is at the core of our algorithm; Grover's algorithm requires an efficient oracle to determine membership, which cannot be constructed in our case, and thus a layer of security is provided.
+Beyond demonstrating the first practical use of beyond-classical computation in a critical domain, this work proves the feasibility of quantum computing in real-world tasks and suggests broader high-impact applications with today's technology.